sumin3/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 To learn how to use if/else, loops, functions in python.

 ## Getting started
-To use this shell, first download  this repository into your local machine by issuing the following command in your local terminal.
+To use, first download  this repository into your local machine by issuing the following command in your local terminal.
 ```
 git clone https://github.com/sumin3/holbertonschool-higher_level_programming.git
 ```
-Change directory into the 0x01-python-if_else_loops_functions directory and issue the following command to compile the code
+Change directory into the **0x01-python-if_else_loops_functions** directory and issue the following command to compile the code
 * Run .py file
 ```
 python3 <filename.py>